Do you feel like your Pinterest strategy isn’t bringing the results you need?

 - Facebook groups

 Social media platforms work instantly.
-When you post something on Facebook or Twitter, you’ll see visitors flock to your blog immediately.
+When you post something, you’ll see visitors flock to your site immediately.
+It’s like instant gratification.

 1: Pinterest is a search engine